iAvoe/Object-Oriented-Analysis-Design-Review-3/README.md

 ## Quizzes

 ### Event Decomposition Technique

+List all types of events we care about in EDT:
+- External
+- Temporal
+- State

 The technique used to identify use cases based on external, temporal, and state events is the _______.
 - Event Decomposition Technique